faw

 Agents are everywhere now

 Peter Steinberger's OpenClaw hit 175,000+ GitHub stars in weeks.
-It's an open-source agent that runs 24/7 on your machine across WhatsApp, Telegram, Slack, and 15 other messaging platforms.
-Steinberger joined OpenAI in February 2026 to lead their push into personal agents.
+It's an open-source agent that runs 24/7 on your machine across WhatsApp, Telegram, Slack, and 15 other messaging platforms, and Steinberger joined OpenAI in February 2026 to lead their push into personal agents.

 Andrej Karpathy tweeted about buying a Mac Mini to tinker with what he calls "Claws" ("The apple store person told me they are selling like hotcakes and everyone is confused").
-As Simon Willison observed, "Claw" is becoming a term of art for the entire category: AI agents that run on personal hardware, communicate via messaging protocols, and can both act on direct instructions and schedule tasks.
-Demand for local agent hosting caused a Mac Mini shortage.
-High-RAM configurations now ship in 3-6 weeks.
+Simon Willison noticed "Claw" becoming the category name for AI agents running on personal hardware, talking through messaging protocols, and handling both direct instructions and scheduled tasks.
+Demand for local agent hosting caused a Mac Mini shortage, and high-RAM configurations now ship in 3-6 weeks.

-Claude Code, Codex, OpenClaw: these run with terminal access, file system permissions, API keys, database connections, browser automation, email, and payment systems.
-An agent's usefulness scales with its access.
-Restrict that access and you get a chatbot.
-Grant it and you get an autonomous employee.
+Claude Code, Codex, OpenClaw: these all run with terminal access, file system permissions, API keys, database connections, browser automation, email, and payment systems.
+An agent's usefulness scales with its access, because if you restrict that access you get a chatbot, and if you grant it you get an autonomous employee.

 The access is the attack surface